syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.NETCORE/getting-started.md

 ---

-# Getting Started with ASP.NET Core
+# Getting Started with ASP.NET Core Breadcrumb Control

 This section briefly explains about how to include [ASP.NET Core Breadcrumb](https://www.syncfusion.com/aspnet-core-ui-controls/breadcrumb) control in your ASP.NET Core application using Visual Studio.